 A: Yes!
 Croatia is among the top 20 safest places to travel in the world.
 The risk of serious crime or natural disasters is super low.
 Of course, you’ll want to exercise caution wherever you’re traveling—keep your belongings in sight at all times, and watch out for pickpockets or scammers.

 A: Again, yes!
 Actually, Croatia is an awesome destination for solo travelers, especially for women traveling alone.
 Crime rates are low, and most solo female travelers agree that harassment and catcalling are pretty much non-existent.
-Plus, it’s such a popular destination for students and young travelers, you’ll have no problem meeting new people to share your trip with!
+Plus, it’s such a popular destination for students and young travelers, you’ll have no problem meeting new people to share great experiences!

-That said, because it’s an up-and-coming destination for travelers, prices in Croatia are on the rise.
-If you’re worried about budgeting, you should have a local help you plan your trip to avoid over-priced tourist traps.
+That said, because it’s an up-and-coming travel destination, prices in Croatia have been on the rise for some time.
+One advantage of having a local help you plan your trip is how easy it makes budgeting and avoid over-priced tourist traps.

 A: Nope!
 If you live in the United States, you probably have all your necessary vaccines already.
 If you want to be sure, though, you can cruise through the recommended vaccines for Croatia.

 A: Croatia currently uses the Kuna (kn), but on January 1st, 2023, it will officially adopt the Euro (€) after being part of the European Union since 2013.
 The current exchange rate is $1 to 7.15 kn, or €1 to 7.55 kn.

 You shouldn’t have a hard time exchanging currency once you get there, but just to be safe, you might want to change some ahead of time so that you’re prepared as soon as you land.

 A: Yes—in the cities this option is almost always available.
 If you’re traveling to rural Croatia, you might have to pay for your meals or accommodation in cash.
 Because of this, we recommend always keeping some cash on hand just in case, and checking with your hotel or B&B owner about payment before you book.